paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 # AN-24 Accident at Nizhneangarsk, Russia

 On Thursday 27 June 2019 an AN-24 of Angara Airlines, flight number 2G200, flying from Ulan-Ude Airport was destroyed whilst landing at Nizhneangarsk Airport.
 Reportedly, the left engine had failed in flight.
-A video of the landing taken by a passenger sitting on the right hand side under the wing was posted online.
+A video of the landing (video 'A') was taken by a passenger sitting on the right hand side under the wing was posted online.

 <center>